containers/podman/docs/source/markdown/podman-run.1.md

 for the container in any other way will override the values that would have been passed through from the host.
 (Other ways to specify the proxy for the container include passing the values with the **--env** flag, or hard coding the proxy environment at container build time.)
+(Not available for remote commands)

 Defaults to **true**.